ITNerdSpace/jekyll/_posts/2018-07-21-from-google-assistant-to-mqtt.md

 ![Get the channel token]({{site.baseurl}}/images/2_token.png)

-The key: How to subscribe to the Beebotte channel/resource via MQTT (more here https://beebotte.com/docs/mqtt, read about MQTT - Beebotte Bridge and the Considerations)
+The key: How to subscribe to the Beebotte channel/resource via MQTT

 - HOST: **mqtt.beebotte.com**
 - PORT: **1883**